gandhi56/gandhi56.github.io/md/econ102/lec1.md

   * this process is similar to compounding interest in a savings account
 * a small annual growth rate can add up to a large change in an economy over time
 * Canada average annual growth in real GDP per capita was 2% during the last century
-* equates to real GDP per capita being 7 times larger in 2010 than 1910
-* total change in GDP over time is bigger than the annual growth rate suggests
+* total change in GDP over time is bigger than the annual growth rate
-* using an average growth rate and any year's GDP, GDP in the future can be estimated
 * GDP per capita in any year: $GDP_A = GDP_B \times (1 + growth rate)^{(yr A - yr B)}$
 * a simple shortcut to understand how many years it takes for GDP to double is the rule of 70: years until income doubles = 70 / (real GDP growth rate)

 #### Determinants of productivity
-* *Producitivity* is a measure of the output per worker and is what drives growth.
+* *Productivity* is a measure of the output per worker and is what drives growth.
 * The only way to consume more and enjoy a higher standard of living is to increase the amount each person produces.
-* The standard of living in a country is driver by the **average productivity of its workers**
+* The standard of living in a country is driven by the **average productivity of its workers**
   * increases in productivity per person --> increases in per capita income = economic growth

 #### Components of productivity